tysonmcleod/translate-app/README.md

 - Cd to the root of the project.
 - Run `npm install` to install dependencies.
 - Run `npm install -g json-server` to install dependencies for the API used in the app.
 Link to documentation: [JSON Server](https://github.com/typicode/json-server)
-- Run `npm start` to start the application.
+- Run `npm start` to start the application on port 3000.
 - Run `json-server -p 3010 data/db.json` to start the API on port 3010, which the application expects.

 ## Deployed application

-The app can be accessed at: INSERT HEROKU LINK HERE
+The app can be accessed at: [Translate App](https://translate-app-deluxe.herokuapp.com/)

 ## Contributors